platformsh/platformsh-docs/sites/friday/src/get-started/here/configure/php.md

 ---

 When dealing with PHP stacks, the information below may help customize your configuration.
-These sections provide PHP-specific configuration details, but also be sure to consult the common Upsun documentation as well:
+These sections provide PHP-specific configuration details, but you can also refer to the common Upsun documentation:

 - [Configuring applications](/create-apps)
 - [Setting up managed services](/add-services)